H4TIEL/CC_Projects/Lab2/README.md

 | [0-9]+    | printf("Number"); |
 | [a-zA-Z]+ | printf("Letter"); |

-For example the pattern to match is numbers `[0-9]+` which is one or more matches of numbers and the action is to print the string 'Numb#define SERVICE 1
+For example the pattern to match is numbers `[0-9]+` which is one or more matches of numbers and the action is to print the string 'Number'

 ```c
 %{
      #include "config.h"
 %}
 ```

 The header file consists of constants for matched patterns, for example when matching the string service in the middle section the constant integer 1 is returned.
 ```c
 #define SERVICE 1